majid-paktinat/Workout-Tracker/README.md

 # Workout Tracker

-This project required me to create Mongo database with a Mongoose schema and handle routes with Express.
+This project required me to create Mongo database utilizing Mongoose schema and handle routes with Express.

 ## User Story